katzueno/mautic-install-shell/readme.md

 I made this shell script for [Mautic Meetup Nagoya](http://www.meetup.com/Mautic-Meetup-Nagoya/) workshops, and creating a quick demo.

-When I tested in Dec 2016, it took me for 10 min to complete.
+When I tested in March 2017, it took me for 5 min to complete.

 日本語は下記に。